 Well, practicing the language is much easier with a partner – it goes without saying.
 When it comes to studying though, I am in favour of working on your own, because then you can do this at a pace that is most comfortable for you.

-Do you prefer going out or staying at home?
+Do you prefer to go out or to stay at home?

 I’m a real homebody, I’m afraid!
 My friends keep trying to convince me to go to parties or get-togethers, but these things are simply not for me!
 I feel rather anxious when I have to talk to a person I don’t know, I’m just too embarrassed to approach people.
 Simply talking about this makes me nervous.